nataliesstewart/nataliesstewart.github.io/writings/index.md

   In the characteristic-5 case, some irreducible subrepresentation of Jordan-Shor's Fibonacci representation are given, and these are proven to be isomorphic to the irreducible quotients of two-row Specht modules whose rows differ by length at most 3.

 # Notes and other things
+* <a href="/files/cauchy.pdf">Some notes on Cauchy complete categories</a>, prepared for a talk at Harvard's "trivial notions" seminar.

 * <a href="/files/juvitop_9_14_21.pdf">An introduction to L-infinity algebras</a>, for a talk at <a href="https://math.mit.edu/juvitop/">Juvitop</a>.